This post was updated on February 17th, 2023

 10. Advance to Gonadotropins

-The biggest hazard with gonadotropins is their potential to over-stimulate the ovary.
+The biggest hazard with gonadotropins is their potential to overstimulate the ovary.
 This can cause ovarian hyperstimulation syndrome (OHSS).
 IVF egg collection is when the most gonadotropins are used, increasing the chances of OHSS.
 Studies show that myo-inositol can mitigate this risk [23].
 But it remains important to establish the lowest effective gonadotropin dose required.

 11. Add in IUI or IVF if Needed

 Intrauterine insemination (IUI) is a type of artificial insemination that’s used to treat infertility.
 Sperm is first washed and concentrated.
 It’s then placed into the uterus with the hope that it’ll swim up into the fallopian tube to fertilize a waiting egg.
-This can be done with a “normal” cycle, or after ovulation induction.
+This can be done with a “normal” cycle or after ovulation induction.

-IUI is a limited procedure that still relies on the sperm and egg to do a lot of the “work”.
+IUI is a limited procedure that still relies on the sperm and egg to do a lot of the “work.”
 By comparison, during in-vitro fertilization (IVF), every step of the process is controlled and monitored.

 IVF starts with ovulation induction.
 But unlike natural conception or IUI, IVF uses a lot more gonadotropins.
 The goal is to mature and collect 12 – 20 eggs for fertilization in the lab.

 Fertilization can occur by introducing the sperm into the same petri dish as the egg.
-Alternatively, one lucky sperm and be injected into the egg.
+Alternatively, one lucky sperm can be injected into the egg.
 This process is known as intracytoplasmic sperm injection (ICSI).
 ICSI is an optional technology.
 It increases fertilization rates and helps overcome male infertility.

 Once the eggs are fertilized, they’re then grown for a few days under controlled lab conditions.
-After they’ve matured, these fertilized embryos can be placed back into the uterus as a “fresh embryo transfer”.
+After they’ve matured, these fertilized embryos can be placed back into the uterus as a “fresh embryo transfer.”
 They can also be cryogenically preserved for later use.

 In non-PCOS women, success rates go down significantly with age.
 But a 2011 study found that birth rates held stable between 22 and 41 years old in IVF patients with PCOS [59].
 A similar study found that peak fertility was maintained until 38 years of age using IVF [60].
 Others have found that PCOS women over 40 years have comparable success rates to those aged 35 to 40.